9 Methods How You Can Test Internet Explorer On Mac

 With that said, what if you have a Mac operating system?
 How can you test on IE then?
 We know that IE cannot be configured for MacOS but you cannot expect your customers to understand which operating system you used while developing your website.
 If your website is not cross browser compatible and fails to render properly in IE then you are losing that 2.52% of all the people using the internet and that my friend, is a significant number.
 My point being, you need to test on IE even if you are using a MacOS.

 You may be thinking how is that possible?
 Don’t worry!
-This post we are going to explore 9 different alternatives for you to perform cross browser testing on Internet Explorer browsers even if you are using a Mac system.
+This post we are going to explore 9 different alternatives for you to test internet explorer on mac.

 Why Are You Not Able To Test With Internet Explorer On Mac?